 In their first public move in their head coaching search, the Browns requested an interview with a familiar face, considering former offensive coordinator Todd Monken for the opening, league sources told News 5.

 Over his 36-year coaching career, Monken has worked around the NFL and collegiate teams.
-From his start at Grand Valley State to the NFL, Monken has held roles as a position coach on both offense and defense, an offensive coordinator role, and one head coaching stint at Southern Miss from 2013 to 2015.
+From his start at Grand Valley State to the NFL, Monken has held roles as a position coach on both offense and defense, offensive coordinator roles and one head coaching stint at Southern Miss from 2013 to 2015.

 Monken left the Browns after Kitchens' sole year as head coach, becoming Georgia's offensive coordinator and quarterbacks coach.
 He rejoined the NFL in 2023 with the Ravens and in his first season went 13-4 as the AFC's top seed in that year's playoffs.